-Looking for a sweet way to end a BBQ but boycotting the oven?
+Looking for a sweet way to end your Labor Day BBQ but boycotting the oven?
 Grill dessert!
 Grilled dessert is a great way to celebrate the summer, pairing fruit with ice cream or cake for a perfectly sweet treat.
 Keep the grates hot throughout the meal to prepare the last course when you’re ready for it—and whatever you choose to make, chances are it’ll be even better served piping hot with melty ice cream!
 Read on for tips on how to go about grilling dessert, including some fantastic recipes to get you started.

 Pick & Prep the Perfect Fruit